We had quite

 After crossing I make my way back

-around the creek at the grotto.
+downstream on the steep slippery hillside, down to some big rocks around the creek at the grotto.
 This is Hidden Grotto Falls, appropriately named

-very tall at about ten feet drops through a slot between some large sharp rocks then plunges off a short ledge before
+in the creek.
+The waterfall while not tall at about ten feet drops through a slot between some large sharp rocks then plunges off a ledge before

-disappearing in the back of the little grotto.
+disappearing in the back of the grotto.

 rock before re-emerging out of the grotto into the light of day.
 A very pretty place although small and